Skip to Content

 The Churreria Alfalfa Calle Candilejo 1

 This churreria has been around for more than three decades.
-It is a nice and cozy family place with good prices (starting from around 3eur), and great service.
-They have a special Spanish hot chocolate recipe served exclusively on weekends, and it is another must-try order.
+It is a nice and cozy family place with good prices (starting from around 3eur) and great service.

 Dona Carmen Calle San Eloy 19

-A lot of locals hang out at Dona Carmen’s, especially because the food tastes great, and the portions are large.
+A lot of locals hang out at Dona Carmen’s, especially because the food tastes great and the portions are large.

-The price varies from 2€ to 15€, thus, there are people with all kinds of backgrounds.
-Not to mention that churros con chocolate is delicious, and among the best in the city center.
+The price varies from 2€ to 15€; thus, there are people from all kinds of backgrounds.
+Not to mention that churros con chocolate is delicious and among the best in the city center.

 Best Tapas in Seville